-The current nitrate treatment and control efforts or management practices being implemented by each of the participating permittees located in the Tulare Lake/Kaweah Subbasin portions of the Management Zone are summarized in this FMZP.
+This FMZP summarizes the current nitrate treatment and control efforts or management practices required by the discharge permit held by each of the participating permittees located in the Tulare Lake/Kaweah Subbasin portions of the Management Zone.
 The FMZP provides a general summary of the permit requirements applicable to permittees that are members of the Kings River Water Quality Coalition or subject to a General Order for a concentrated animal feeding operation.
 For permittees with an individual WDR that are participating in the Management Zone, the FMZP provides a brief summary of nature of the permitted facility and their existing permit requirements as they relate to nitrate management.